mrshendy/neopos/public/assets/libs/choices.js/README.md

 **Input types affected:** `text`, `select-one`, `select-multiple`

-**Usage:** Removes all items, choices and groups.
+**Usage:** Removes all products, choices and groups.
 Use with caution.

 ### clearInput();